andreychek/untappd/README.md

     Application authentication with Untappd is handled via OAuth.

-    In order for most of these functions to work, you need to go login to Untappd via the OAuth URL returned by this function.
+    In order for most of these functions to work, you need to login to Untappd via the OAuth URL returned by this function.
 After authenticating, you will be redirected to the redirect\_url you provide.